 RIS has a poor prognosis compared to primary sarcomas: the 5-year survival rates vary from 17 to 58% in RIS compared with 54–76% in patients with sporadic sarcomas.
-Some unfavourable factors related to RIS are: central tumour site, incomplete surgical remission, microscopic tumour necrosis and the presence of metastases, the two former factors overrepresented in RIS 3.
+Some unfavourable factors related to RIS are: central tumor site, incomplete surgical remission, microscopic tumor necrosis and the presence of metastases, the two former factors overrepresented in RIS 3.

-Similar to primary sarcomas, RIS originating soft-tissues has on tumour size and grade the two most important prognostic factors 1:
+Similar to primary sarcomas, RIS originating soft-tissues has on tumor size and grade the two most important prognostic factors 1:

-- high-grade tumours larger than 5 cm: usually treated with primary chemotherapy followed by a margin-negative surgical excision of the residual disease
+- high-grade tumors larger than 5 cm: usually treated with primary chemotherapy followed by a margin-negative surgical excision of the residual disease

-- low-grade tumours and high-grade tumours with 5 cm or smaller: usually treated with a margin-negative surgical excision and systemic chemotherapy is considered when a negative margin is not certain
+- low-grade tumors and high-grade tumors with 5 cm or smaller: usually treated with a margin-negative surgical excision and systemic chemotherapy is considered when a negative margin is not certain

 RIS originating in bone is usually approached with primary chemotherapy followed by a margin-negative excision 1.

 RIS was first described in 1920’s in workers painting radium watch dials 4.

 - 1. Patel SR. Radiation-induced sarcoma.
 Curr Treat Options Oncol.
 2002;1 (3): 258-61.
 Pubmed citation